 Cinematographer Sue Johnson has over fifteen years of filmmaking experience and an MFA degree in Documentary Media from Ryerson University.
 Primarily working in documentary cinematography, Johnson has recently completed projects for Al Jazeera International, Nike, and a range of independent documentary directors and producers.
 She is the recipient of the Innoversity Summit’s Digital Storytellers Prize, from the Canada Council for the Arts, and the National Film Board’s Filmmaker Assistance Program grant.
 She has screened her work at many venues and festivals and maintains her own production company, Still Silver Productions, in Toronto, ON.

 Renée Reeser Zelnick is a Los Angeles-based creative director, concept and storyboard artist specializing in creating visual campaigns and design for film and television studios, video game companies, fashion houses, publishing and all manner of global lifestyle brands.
 Her recent projects include HBO’s ‘Veep’ and ‘Vice Principals,’ Amazon’s ‘Mozart in the Jungle’ and ‘Good Girls Revolt’ and just about every darn thing on the Travel Channel.
 Renee is passionate about storytelling and all things mystical and unexplainable, like the art and underground club scenes.
-She has a BFA in film from Moore College of Art and Design and is currently working on an MA from the University of Philosophical Research.
+She has a BFA in film from Moore College of Art and Design and recently earned an MA from the University of Philosophical Research.

 Artist Dana Smith’s studio is in the Mission district of San Francisco.
 Her photographically based work is best illustrated by the collage book 32 Big Pictures.
 In 2004 Dana Smith founded a fine arts digital press for the purpose of creating limited edition artwork.
 The project is called Dana Dana Dana and can be seen in its entirety online.
 Dana and Mark McCloud created “LSD Barbie” in 1993, and in 2003 started The Blotter Barn, an ongoing project to document Mark’s extensive collection of blotter papers.
 Dana has also worked extensively in digital video.
 She has created many short videos and has also worked professionally on many broadcast video projects.